alinex/node-validator/doc/schema/README.md

 second paragraph defines the schema with two specified keys.
 And in the last paragraph the schema is used to validate a data structure.

+The core of the Validator is the definition of the schema.
+This is done step by step and may also throw some errors for invalid combinations.
+Like also shown references are possible anywhere.
-See the different schema descriptions for their possible settings and use cases.
+See the different reference and schema descriptions for their possible settings and use cases.

 To see exactly what your schema allows output it's `description` property and you will get the resulting configuration explained.